"""Generic scanning loop.

 class HostScanRunner(ScanRunner):

-def setup(self, fragment: ExpFragment, axes: list[ScanAxis],
+self, fragment: ExpFragment, axes: list[ScanAxis], axis_sinks: list[ResultSink]

-axis_sinks: list[ResultSink]) -> None:
+) -> None:

 self._fragment = fragment